AliesTaha/mini-games-javascript/README.md

 # mini-games-javascript
 Javascript Small Projects

-This is where I can practice Javascript
+This is where I can practice Javascript, by creating a series of javascript mini_games